 Come and play a new VR game at SPACE Ilford, created by one of our residency artists.
 Put on a VR headset and navigate your way through a deserted, rocky landscape.
 By using your hands and rotating your body, the game allows you to ‘scratch’ big rocks into smaller ones, and pile them up on top of each other indefinitely to reform big rocks.
-The game is meant to be played one after the other, with a new player picking up the game where the last player had left it, gradually reshaping the landscape and creating a sense of connection.
-Free and suitable for all ages.
+The game is meant to be played one after the other, with a new player picking up the game where the last player has left it, gradually reshaping the landscape and creating a sense of connection.
+Free and suitable for ages 12+.

 Thomas Pellerey Grogan is a French-British artist whose practice focuses on ancient esoteric rituals, and their meaning when projected onto contemporary settings driven by technological tools.
 His work investigates the role that emerging technologies can play in recalibrating our current ecology, physically and virtually.